The North European Centre for Goethean Science and Art

-These buildings are the outcome of a careful process of landscape study and consensus design led by Margaret Colquhoun and architects Christopher Day and Richard Shorter.
+These buildings are the outcome of a careful process of landscape study and consensus design.
 They include the Craft Workshop, with its magnificent turfed grid-shell roof, the Cruck Barn.

 The Crescent Barn, and the Goethean Science Building, which serves as a teaching and herb processing space.
 This building features timber construction, the use of sheep’s wool insulation and breathing wall construction, passive solar design, biomass heating and a composting toilet.